Implementation

 ### Patterns That Caused Issues

-- [nix-new] - Led to 5 extra iterations, approach didn't fit context
+- <pattern-id> - Led to extra iterations, approach didn't fit context

 When to record: 1.
 On application - When you consciously apply a pattern from playbook tools or loaded skill 2.
 On outcome - When you can determine if the pattern helped or caused issues 3.
 At phase end - Summarize patterns used and their effectiveness